Equipment

 Maintenance

 Walkies weigh about 50% less than ride-on forklifts.
-Less weight means less shock and vibration to major components over time.
-Less weight means less work for the drive motor, transmission, and electrical systems.
+Less weight means less shock and vibration to major components over time, and less weight means less work for the drive motor, transmission, and electrical systems.
 Walkie maintenance costs usually run at half the cost of a similarly rated ride-on lift truck.

 While most ride-on lift trucks weigh double their rated capacity, walk-behind lift trucks weigh just about half.
-This is a fundamental design difference that translates into significantly lower costs -- both purchase price and lifetime costs.
+This fundamental design difference translates into significantly lower costs -- both purchase price and lifetime costs.

 Here’s a simplified comparison of an electric ride-on versus a motorized walk-behind lift truck.
 Both have a 4,000 lb. capacity.